k1nho/blog/content/posts/2025-12-12-the-homelab-series-k3s-and-cilium.md

 draft: true
 ---

-Welcome to another entry in the **Kinho's Homelab Series**, we are following along from the previous [entry]() and today we continue by installing greek engineering helmsman ⎈, the almighty
+Welcome to another entry in the **Kinho's Homelab Series**.
+We’re picking up from the previous entry [Securing your Network with Tailscale]({{< relref "posts/" >}}). and today we continue by installing the Greek engineering helmsman ⎈, the almighty
 [**Kubernetes**](https://kubernetes.io/).
-This will serve as our main orchestration platform to run all the applications we want in our lab through the series.
+This will serve as our main orchestration platform to run all the applications we want in our lab throughout the series.

+With the Tailscale mesh network in place, the plan is to run k3s on it and use **VXLAN overlay networking** so that nodes in different geographic locations can communicate as if they were on the same network.

-We will also make some modifications to improve the base installation of k3s by adding the powerful [Cilium](https://cilium.io/) as our **CNI plugin and kube-proxy** replacement, along the way I'll discuss a few lessons learned.
+We will also make some modifications to improve the base installation of k3s by adding the powerful [Cilium](https://cilium.io/) as our **CNI plugin and kube-proxy** replacement.
+Along the way, I'll discuss a few decisions regarding the configuration of all of this software.

 ---